 You can't extend a fixed-term exclusion or convert a fixed-term exclusion into a permanent exclusion.
-However, you can issue a further fixed period or a permanent exclusion to begin immediately after the end of the first fixed period can be issued.
+However, you can issue a further fixed period or a permanent exclusion to begin immediately after the end of the first fixed period.
 This is usually where further evidence has come to light.

 This information is set out in statutory guidance from the Department for Education (DfE) which applies to all maintained schools, academies, and pupil referral units in England.
 The guidance also applies to pupils above or below compulsory school age, such as those attending nursery classes or sixth forms.
 The guidance is based on the School Discipline (Pupil Exclusions and Reviews) (England) Regulations 2012.